-How much do I notice today?
-1 2 3 4 5 6 7 8 9 10 How much do I notice now?
-1 2 3 4 5 6 7 8 9 10
+notice now?
+1 2 3 4 5 6 7 8 9 1

 We all have positive things that we can contribute to our friends, family, or our local community and when we share our skills and time for the benefit of others, it can help to give us a real sense of purpose and satisfaction.